foqsi/carmsrp/README.md

 This is just a side project I am working on.
 I expand on it as I learn.
 I started out with just basic HTML and CSS.
-When I learned JS, I decided to take a new approach utilizing JS.
+When I learned JS, I decided to take a new approach utilizing JS, which is how it currently sits.

 Will be converted to React soon.